Koenkk/zigbee2mqtt.io/docs/devices/TYBAC-006.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing

+While the thermostat is off, press and hold the "temperature down" button until the display shows the "network" icon.
 <!-- Notes END: Do not edit below this line -->